 Our brain is 'wired' to look for patterns.
-When we look at something, your brain is trying to make sense of it so it interprets it in a way that is familiar to us.
-It is why when we see clouds, it makes us see shapes of animals.
-It is why we see faces in mist.
+When we look at something, our brain is trying to make sense of it so it interprets it in a way that is familiar to us.
+It is why when we see clouds, it makes us see the shapes of animals.
+It is why we see faces in the mist.

-This phenomena is a form of apophenia which is where the brain tries to make sense out of patterns of data.
-It is thought that this psychological phenomena was a form of survival which we have inherited from our ancestors.
+This phenomenon is a form of apophenia which is where the brain tries to make sense out of patterns of data.
+It is thought that this psychological phenomenon was a form of survival that we have inherited from our ancestors.

 "As soon as the infant can see, it recognizes faces, and we now know that this skill is hardwired in our brains.
 Those infants who a million years ago were unable to recognize a face smiled back less, were less likely to win the hearts of their parents, and less likely to prosper."

 If a baby did not recognize it's parents, it would interact and smile less.
 It is thought that the brain was 'wired' to recognize the faces to be able to form bonds with its parents.
 When your child sees your face, it often lights up with a smile, even from those early weeks.
 The brain was trained to recognize faces.
 If you want to read more specifically on this topic, check out my article: https://llifs.com.au/blog/pareidolia-matrixing-is-really-just-our-brains-trying-to-be-smart/.
 It is not just our vision.
 There is an auditory version as well: https://llifs.com.au/blog/audio-pareidoila-is-a-real-thing/

 At first glance, you would be forgiven by thinking that in this photo I took in the corner of this old abandoned lunatic asylum is a young girl with long brown hair in a white gown.
 Further inspection proved to be markings on the wall that look a certain way in the dark.
 A perfect example of Pareidolia.